 Waquoit Bay

-Waquoit Bay is integral to the cultural history of the upper Cape Cod region.
-The Mashpee Wampanoag Tribe have inhabited the area for over 12,000 years - the name ‘Waquoit’ derived from the Wampanoag word ‘Weeqayut’ meaning ‘Place of Light’.
-Over time the bay has supported cranberry and tourism industries as well as multiple commercial and subsistence fisheries including herring, quahog, and oyster.
+Waquoit Bay holds deep cultural and ecological significance for the Upper Cape region.
+The Mashpee Wampanoag Tribe has lived in this area for over 12,000 years—the name Waquoit is derived from the Wampanoag word Weeqayut, meaning “Place of Light.”
+Over time, the bay has supported a range of livelihoods, including milling, cranberry farming, tourism, and both commercial and subsistence fisheries for species like herring, quahogs, and oysters.

-The Waquoit Bay watershed is home to the Mashpee National Wildlife Refuge – a 6,000 acre conservation area spread across the towns of Falmouth and Mashpee.
-The refuge contains a diversity of aquatic ecosystems including coastal estuarine, freshwater rivers, wetlands, ponds, and rare cedar swamps.
-Terrestrial ecosystems of the refuge include upland meadows, forests, and pine barrens.
+The Waquoit Bay watershed is home to the Mashpee National Wildlife Refuge—a 6,000-acre conservation area spanning the towns of Falmouth and Mashpee.
+This refuge encompasses a rich mosaic of aquatic habitats, from coastal estuaries and freshwater rivers to wetlands, ponds, and rare Atlantic white cedar swamps.
+Its upland landscapes include meadows, forests, and pine barrens, contributing to the area's remarkable biodiversity.